microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 1. Type **exit** again to close the SSH connection and end the PuTTY session.

-Now proceed to [Exercise 5](#Exercise5).
+Now that the coinbase account is unlocked, you are ready to start using the network to execute transactions on the blockchain.
+Proceed to [Exercise 5](#Exercise5).
 Exercise 4 is for macOS and Linux users only.

 <a name="Exercise4"></a>
-## Exercise 4: Unlock the basecoin account (macOS and Linux) ##
+## Exercise 4: Unlock the coinbase account (macOS and Linux) ##

-Before you deploy an app to the Azure Ethereum Network, you need to unlock the basecoin account.
-To do that, you must connect to one of the Azure Ethereum servers with SSH. macOS and Linux users can use the built-in SSH client to connect.
+To unlock the coinbase account, you must connect to one of the Ethereum servers with SSH and execute a couple of commands. macOS and Linux users can use the built-in SSH client to connect.

 1. Return to the Azure Portal and click the **Copy** button next to SSH-TO-FIRST-TX-NODE.